 Over the last forty years, I’ve learned so much about how to fix a broken marriage.
 And now, I’d like to share some of the most important lessons I’ve learned on the way to a loving and healthy marriage with you.

-Whether you need to fix a broken marriage or simply strengthen the good marriage you already have, hopefully these insights will encourage you and strengthen you in your marriage today.
+Whether you need to figure out how to fix a broken marriage or you simply want to strengthen the good marriage you already have, hopefully these insights will encourage you and strengthen you in your marriage today.

 1. You Can Fix a Broken Marriage – But You Can’t “Fix” Him

 As your husband’s wife, you are closer to him than anyone else.
 This means you can see all his flaws.
 This does NOT mean, however, that it’s your job to fix them.
 A change in behavior must come through a change of heart, and that is the work of the Holy Spirit.